Paskul/ROS2slamChange/README.md

 $ sudo apt install ros-dev-tools
 ```

-For simplicity, after a sucsessful install, at this point we can close our current terminal and test in new ones.
+For simplicity, after a successful install, at this point we can close our current terminal and test in new ones.

 5. **Test ROS2 install**